Introduction

 Overview of Round and Square Balers

-A hay baler can neatly collect various types of hay, such as pasture grass, rice straw, wheat straw, and chopped corn stalks.
-It automatically compresses and bundles the hay, making it easier to transport and store.
+A hay baler can neatly collect various types of forage, such as pasture grass, rice straw, wheat straw, and even shredded corn stalks.
+It then automatically compresses and bales the material, making the hay easier to transport and store.

 square hay baler

-Both round and square hay balers need to be pulled by a tractor.
-The pickup mechanism gathers the fallen hay.
+Both round balers and square balers need to be towed by a tractor, and the pickup mechanism gathers the fallen hay from the field.

 baler